SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Introducing Selenium
 --------------------
-Selenium is set of different software tools each with a different approach to supporting test automation.
+Selenium is a set of different software tools each with a different approach to supporting test automation.
 Most Selenium QA Engineers focus on the one or two tools that most meet the needs of their project, however learning all the tools will give you many different options for approaching different